ali-02mk/Discord-Bot/README.md

 # Discord-Bot
-A Discord bot that is that welcomes new members and helpful features
+A Discord bot that welcomes new members with other helpful features